-Roma legend who was a key part of that fantastic team that won Serie A in 1982-83 and then finished runners-up in the following season’s European Cup.
+Roma legend who was a key part of that fantastic team that won the Serie A title in 1982-83 and then finished runners-up in the following season's European Cup.
 Another relatively small keeper at 5ft 10, what Tancredi lacked in height he made up for with speed and agility.
 He was also known for his one-armed diving technique, similar to Russian keeper Rinat Dasayev's style.

 Tancredi had 13 years with Roma from 1977 to 1990, and played 12 times for Italy during his time there.

 No.19 Giorgio Ghezzi

 Spectacular keeper from the 1950s and 60s who crossed the great Milan divide, starring between the sticks for both Inter and Milan.
 Ghezzi had a fantastic all-action style, his acrobatic saves and reputation for his speed rushing off his line lead to his brilliant nickname - Kamikaze.